turquoise-hexagon/color/doc/color.rst

 description
 -----------
-colors edits colors passed to it as hexadecimal values
+colors edits colors passed to it as hex codes

 it allows for changing rgb values & overall brightness

 options
 -------
 -r `<amount>` `<string>`
-    change red value of all hex colors in <string> by <amount>
+    change red value of all hex color codes in <string> by <amount>
 -g `<amount>` `<string>`
-    change green value of all hex colors in <string> by <amount>
+    change green value of all hex color codes in <string> by <amount>
 -b `<amount>` `<string>`
-    change blue value of all hex colors in <string> by <amount>
+    change blue value of all hex color codes in <string> by <amount>
 -a `<amount>` `<string>`
-    change overall value of all hex colors in <string> by <amount>
+    change overall value of all hex color codes in <string> by <amount>

 example
 -------